Heatmaps for the beta

 heatmaps using ggplot2

-to visualize parameter estimates or posterior
+to visualise parameter estimates or posterior

 support values for species' environmental responses (beta